-The OCBC Deferred Share Plan ("the Plan") aims to increase the performanceorientation and retention factor in compensation packages of executives, and foster an ownership culture within the organisation.
+The OCBC Deferred Share Plan (the Plan) aims to increase the performance-orientation and retention factor in compensation packages of executives, and foster an ownership culture within the organisation.
 It also aligns the interests of executives with the sustained business performance of the Bank.
 Group executives holding the rank or equivalent rank of Assistant Manager and above, and any Group Executive Director selected by the Remuneration Committee, are eligible to participate in the Plan.
-In 2017, the participants are executives of the Bank, selected overseas locations and subsidiaries.
+In 2018, the participants are executives of the Bank, selected overseas locations and subsidiaries.

-Share awards are granted annually to eligible executives who are paid variable performance bonuses of \$\$70,000 or more.
+Share awards are granted annually to eligible executives who are paid variable performance bonuses exceeding \$\$100,000.
 The share awards form 20% to 40% of their total variable performance bonus for the year.
 Half (50%) of the share awards will vest after two years with the remaining 50% vesting at the end of three years in accordance with the guidelines established under the Plan.
 Prior to the vesting date, the executives will not be accorded voting rights for the shares.